-I have over seven years of professional EMC experience on top of my experience with general electrical and electronics engineering, both via formal education and personal projects, I believe the knowledge and skills built up during this time make me the perfect candidate for the role, One of my personal projects is to build an electric go-kart for my two children, this is being designed to be a frame welded from 20mm square box, and MDF sheet cut to shape and size on a CNC router.
-The motors for it are recovered from “Hoverboards”, the control electronics will be bespoke with custom ESCs and BMS with the individual 21700 cells being built into packs.
+Philip McGaw has over a decade of professional electronics experience.
+EMC experience on top of my experience with general electrical and electronics engineering, Including Power Electronics, both via formal education and personal projects, I believe the knowledge and skills built up during this time make me the perfect candidate for the role, One of my projects is to build an electric go-kart for my two children, this is being designed to be a frame welded from 20 mm square box and MDF sheet, the motors for it are recovered from “Hoverboards”, the control electronics will be bespoke with custom ESCs and BMS with the individual 21700 cells being built into packs.

 I also implemented a standardisation on the Amphenol Industrial PL282 series of connectors for use in testing, this allows test setups to be quicker to set up and modify while ensuring safe isolation and containment for operators from HaV.

-I am actively working towards professional registration through the IET, with a view to becoming a chartered engineer.
+I am actively working towards professional registration through the IET, intending to become an incorporated engineer.

 Philip McGaw’s Recent Posts

 - ISO 10605 ESD Annex F islandWhen I was working for ARRIVAL, setting up the Automotive EMC lab there, I needed an ISO 10605 Annex F island as part of the ESD setup.
 This test setup is as far as I am aware unique to Automotive, and as such commercial EMC Technicians and Engineers are unlikely to have experienced this ESD setup.
 I will follow this article shortly with my ESD blog post, which will refer to it, and expand on the use of this peculiar arrangement.
 ISO 10605:2008, “Road Vehicle — Test methods for electrical disruptions from electrostatic discharge” and the Amendment from 2014 have… Read more: ISO 10605 ESD Annex F island